Greece Moments Greece Moments

 Relax with a sea view at the Red Rock Bar

-There will be cool drinks and delicious small snacks.
-Perfect to relax a bit after the history lesson.
-The sandy beach with its red rocks invites you to swim.
-On site you can use umbrellas and sunbeds.
-At our time in June, the kilometer-long beach section was deserted.
+They serve cool drinks and tasty little snacks.
+Perfect for relaxing a bit after your history lesson.
+The sandy beach with its red rocks is perfect for swimming.
+You can use umbrellas and lounge chairs on-site.
+When we were there in June, the mile-long stretch of beach was deserted.

 Limnos Highlights Red Rock Strand